-Owners of ground source heat pumps systems (and other eligible renewable heat technologies) installed since 15 July 2009 in non-domestic properties, can apply to Ofgem to be paid 3.5 pence/kWhour of renewable heat generated for the next 20 years.
+Owners of ground source heat pumps systems (and other eligible renewable heat technologies) installed in non-domestic properties, can apply to Ofgem to be paid 9.68 pence/kWhour of renewable heat generated for the next 20 years.

-Ground Source Heat Pump RHI tariffs expected to double
+Ground Source Heat Pump RHI tariffs Double

+From 9 April 2014 owners of Domestic Properties can receive RHI for 7 years: for all ground source heat pumps installed since 15 July 2009.
 For domestic installations (and others up to 45 kW heating capacity) installations must use MCS approved equipment and must be installed by MCS approved installers.

 Please verify if your contractor is a member of the GSHP Association.